 Fellows rotate through the full complement of services for women and girls at McLean as well as the reproductive psychiatry consultation service at Brigham and Women’s Hospital.
 From treating patients at the Klarman Eating Disorders Center to co-leading the Women’s Recovery Group for substance use disorders, the fellowship offers unique insight into the relatively new field of women’s mental health.

 “I am so grateful for this opportunity,” said Beaulieu.
-“Even with COVID-19, I was able to keep learning and had the chance to work with the Hill Center for Women while they adapted their program to safely treat patients during a pandemic, a truly extraordinary experience.”
+“Even with COVID-19, I was able to keep learning and had the chance to work with the Hill Center while they adapted their program to safely treat patients during a pandemic, a truly extraordinary experience.”

 The Women’s Mental Health Fellowship was established four years ago through a generous gift from the Kathleen and Ronald Jackson Foundation.